mindriot101/rust-lambda-extension-example/README.md

 ## Steps

 * To create a lambda package, run `make package`
-* To create a new lambda layer version, run `make upload` (this does not create the lambda layer, you must create the initial layer yourself).
+* To create a new lambda layer version, run `make upload`.
+This will create the layer if it does not already exist.